robert8138/python-deliberate-practice/README.md

 * **iPython Notebook**

-    * (?)
-Just start writing all your practices as iPython notebooks
+    * Just start writing all your practices as iPython notebooks
-    * iPython basics: keyboard shortcut
+    * [iPython Notebook Keybinding]
     * Using the command history
     * Interacting with the OS